 A July, 2017 report entitled George Washington Regional Commission Green Infrastructure Plan Enhancement and Community Implementation Effort looked to gauge regional progress concerning green infrastructure preservation and replenishment.
-Referencing a 2017 Healthy Watershed TMDL Forest Retention Study, "The over-arching finding is that proper forest retention can provide important water quality benefit to the Commonwealth and the Chesapeake Bay watershed."
+Referencing a 2017 Healthy Watershed TMDL Forest

+Retention Study, "The over-arching finding is that proper forest retention can provide important water quality benefit to the Commonwealth and the Chesapeake Bay watershed."

-Staff agrees development of this project will ultimately result in the loss of approximately 200 forested acres, based on land disturbance for Center B (that vary in character based on forest maturity pre and post clearing) and the associated benefits of the managed forestry acreage, including jobs and economic impacts.
+Staff agrees development of this project will ultimately result in the loss of approximately 500 forested acres, based on land disturbance for Center C (that vary in character based on forest maturity pre and post clearing).
+However, staff notes there is nothing to assure all or part of the land area in question will revert to forestry or agricultural uses in the absence of this proposal.

-Staff has consulted the United States Department of Agriculture's National Resources Conservation Service (NRCS) soils data and notes that lands associated with the application located outside of low lying areas (stream corridors, resource protection areas, wetlands, 100 year flood_zones) have been recognized as having soils attributes conducive to Prime Farmland and Farmland of Statewide importance.
+Staff has consulted the United States Department of Agriculture's National Resources Conservation Service (NRCS) soils data and notes that lands associated with the application located outside of low lying areas (stream corridors, resource protection areas, wetlands, 100 year floodzones) have been recognized as having soils attributes conducive to Prime Farmland and Farmland of Statewide importance.
 The Farmland Classification data from NRCS identified the location and extent of the soils that are best suited to food, feed, fiber, forage, and oilseed crops.
 Prime Farmland is described by the United States Department of Agriculture (USDA) as: